kevinhhl/portfolio-management-tools/README.md

 A repository of tools for long term investing and/or options trading.

-There needs to be a clear distinction between (A) trading with traditional/quantitative finance methods, and (B) trading with price action and technicals.
+There needs to be a clear distinction between:

+* (A) trading with traditional/quantitative finance methods; v.s

+* (B) trading with price action and technicals.

 I have a separate repository for (B), it's called "pinescript-projects".